LMG Index: A Robust and Efficient Learned Index Framework for Multi-Dimensional Performance Balance: Evaluation

-We compare two gap insertion strategies within LMG: model-based insertion \cite{alex20} and reserved-space insertion.
-As shown in Figure \ref{fig:lmg_insert_comparison}, the reserved-space strategy incurs slightly higher bulk load time due to more complex gap placement.
+We compare two gap allocation strategies within LMG: model-based insertion \cite{alex20} and reserved-space insertion.
+As shown in Figure \ref{fig:lmg_insert_comparison}, the reserved-space insertion incurs slightly higher bulk load time due to more complex gap placement.
 However, it consistently delivers better query performance by pre-allocating gaps more evenly across array.
 This reduces average correction length and improves search performance.
-Overall, given LMG’s efficient bulk loading process, the small increase in load time is an acceptable trade-off for stronger runtime performance.
+Overall, given the efficient bulk loading process of LMG, the small increase in load time is an acceptable trade-off for stronger runtime performance.